mattparker/lamplighthelp/source/13 Outcomes - Viewing An individual's Records.md

-#
+# 13 Outcomes - Viewing An individual's Records

-Click on {{Outcome}}s tab within a Profile
+1. Click on {{Outcome}}s tab within a Profile

 ![13 {{Outcome}}s - Viewing An individual's Records - step 1](13_Outcomes_-_Viewing_An_individual's_Records_im_1.png)

-The Radar Chart
+2. The Radar Chart

 ![13 {{Outcome}}s - Viewing An individual's Records - step 2](13_Outcomes_-_Viewing_An_individual's_Records_im_2.png)

-A Use the buttons on the left to select the {{outcome}} measure you want to view
+a.
+Use the buttons on the left to select the {{outcome}} measure you want to view

 ![13 {{Outcome}}s - Viewing An individual's Records - step 3](13_Outcomes_-_Viewing_An_individual's_Records_im_3.png)

-B You can select the dates of the {{outcome}} scores you want to view using the check boxes on the right of the page
+b.
+You can select the dates of the {{outcome}} scores you want to view using the check boxes on the right of the page

 ![13 {{Outcome}}s - Viewing An individual's Records - step 4](13_Outcomes_-_Viewing_An_individual's_Records_im_4.png)